aaronlmatch/aaronlmatch.github.io/_pages/about.md

 I am an atmospheric scientist with a focus on stratospheric dynamics, photochemistry, and transport.

-My work scrutinizes mechanistic explanations for emergent aspects of stratospheric structure.
-I have focused on the bottom of the hierarchy of climate models, working to improve the occasional instances in which our conceptual explanations for atmospheric phenomena (i.e., how we think about the atmosphere) do not align with the quantitative theories on which they are nominally based.
-Questions like: Why does tropical ozone have an interior maximum?
-How does photochemistry lead to a downward cascade of adjustments to the ozone layer as it responds to a perturbation?
-Why does the tropical Quasi-Biennial Oscillation vanish below 70 hPa?
-These results have implications for interpreting comprehensive atmospheric models and understanding the climate response to perturbations such as global warming and ozone depletion.
+I develop simple models of the stratosphere, which help interpret its behavior in observations and complex models.
+This works clarify how to think about the stratosphere and its sensitivity to perturbations.
+We have developed a new explanation for how transport and photochemistry lead to the observed shape of the tropical ozone profile, which improves on limitations of previous explanations.
+This work clarifies how ozone responds to perturbations, highlighting the essential role played by tropospheric expansion in the ozone response to surface warming.
+This work also advances understanding of photochemical adjustment, which is the process by which the ozone layer adjusts to perturbations through a downward cascade of anomalies in ultraviolet radiation and ozone.
+I have also developed a new explanation for why the tropical Quasi-Biennial Oscillation vanishes around 70 hPa, which improves on limitations of previous arguments and clarifies the response to global warming.

 In October 2024, I began as a postdoctoral researcher working with Peter Hitchcock at Cornell University.
 We are working on an NSF-funded project that we co-wrote along with co-PI Jonathan Lin called "From surface warming to stratospheric change", in which we seek to understand how surface warming---both mean and patterned---affects the tropical tropopause layer and stratosphere, thinking carefully about the roles of convection, waves, ozone, and water vapor.